01mf02/jq-lang-spec/semantics.md

 # Update Semantics {#sec:updates}

 In this section, we will discuss how to evaluate updates $f \update g$.
-First, we show the path-based update semantics used in most jq interpreters, and show which problems this approach entails.
+First, we show the path-based update semantics used in most jq interpreters.
-Then, we introduce our alternative, path-less update semantics, which avoid many problems of path-based updates, while enabling higher performance by forgoing the construction of temporary path data.
+Then, we introduce our alternative, pathless update semantics, which avoid many problems of path-based updates, while enabling higher performance by forgoing the construction of temporary path data.